genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 If there's a problem, you will receive a standard error set with type `CHANGE_USER_PASSWORD_NACK`.

 The error codes that can be returned are currently:
-- `TOO_SHORT` - Password length too short.
+- `TOO_SHORT` - password length too short.
-- `TOO_LONG` - Password length too long.
+- `TOO_LONG` - password length too long.
-- `INSUFFICIENT_CHARACTERS` - Covers a few cases so text field may be required, used for things like no digits provided when 1 digit is required.
+- `INSUFFICIENT_CHARACTERS` - covers a few cases, so text field may be required, used for things like no digits provided when 1 digit is required.
-- `ILLEGAL_MATCH` - Covers a few cases so text field may be required, used for things like repeating characters in password.
+- `ILLEGAL_MATCH` - covers a few cases so text field may be required, used for things like repeating characters in password.
-- `ILLEGAL_WHITESPACE` - If password contains white space.
+- `ILLEGAL_WHITESPACE` - if password contains white space.
-- `INSUFFICIENT_CHARACTERISTICS` - May be provided if you have configured passwords to be successful if only 2 of 5.strength checks pass.
+- `INSUFFICIENT_CHARACTERISTICS` - can be provided if you have configured passwords to be successful if only 2 of 5.strength checks pass.
 Should be provided alongside "real" error codes.
-- `ILLEGAL_SEQUENCE` - Numerical/alphabetical sequence detected.
+- `ILLEGAL_SEQUENCE` - Numeric/alphabetic sequence detected.

 ### Reset password
 This can only be called by an administrator; it simply specifies a user name and sets the password to blank.